robbie-cao/trusted-services/docs/services/secure-storage-service-description.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''
 The Crypto service provider uses the Mbed Crypto portion of Mbed TLS to implement crypto operations.
 Persistent keys are stored via the PSA Internal Trusted Storage C API.
-In the opteesp deployment of the Crypto service provider, a storage client backend is used that accesses a secure store provided by a separate secure partition.
+In the opteesp and sp deployments of the Crypto service provider, a storage client backend is used that accesses a secure store provided by a separate secure partition.
 The following deployment diagram illustrates the storage frontend/backend combination used: